-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” usually makes you think of the air outdoors.
 However, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 We are spending additional time indoors and our houses are becoming more energy-efficient, which means they are air tight and trapping contaminants inside.
 You ought to know what’s negatively affecting your indoor air quality so you can make it better.
 Here are three frequent problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be hard.
 Too much humidity can assist with the growth of mold, mildew and bacteria.
 Too little humidity can hurt your mucous membranes and increase the probability of contracting a cold or flu and increase other respiratory problems.
 Plus, any furniture and woodwork can be impacted by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 Additionally, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Because dust mites love pillows and bedding, your bedroom is a haven for allergens.
 Another big culprit is pet dander.
 So, if your pets are in your bedroom, even more allergens are accruing.
 You can decrease the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that has a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
 A professional from Cool Air Solutions can explain all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals they contain.
 This can also hold true for other household cleaners.
 Plus, these dangers create greater threat to children and elderly people with respiratory issues.
 These health risks are even more reason to look into a Lennox® whole-home filtration system.
 The air in your home should support your health, not damage it.
 We want to use our expertise to ensure you have the best indoor air quality you can.
 To schedule an in-home air assessment or inquire about indoor air quality, call us at 951-676-2665.
-If it’s easier for you, you can also schedule your appointment with us online.